 At the bottom of the posts and stakes, I drilled some screws partially into the wood to hold them into the cement better.

-After the frame was complete and I decided where it was going to go, I dug two trenches for the posts and stakes to go into.
+After the frame was complete and I decided where it was going to go, I dug two trenches for the posts of my DIY composter and stakes to go into.

 Continued Page 2…